 In the fall of 1956, the family moved to the USA, where Gold enjoyed a sabbatical semester at Cornell University, in Ithica, New York.
 He soon accepted an offer of a radio astronomy professorship at Harvard, moving to Cambridge, Massachusetts.

-In summer 1959, Cornell tempted him to return and lead its then embryonic department of astronomy.
+In summer 1959, Cornell tempted him to return and lead its embryonic department of astronomy.
 He resigned from Harvard, and no further offers could then entice him to leave Cornell.

 Born in 1920 an Austrian, in 1947 he became a British citizen; and in 1964 an American citizen.